Drag-On: Musical career

 Around 1997, at age 17, Smalls was discovered selling bootleg clothes and music by Darrin "Dee" Dean, the co-founder of Ruff Ryders Entertainment.
 After performing for Dean at Ruff Ryders studio, Smalls was signed to Ruff Ryders.
 Drag-On was mentored by DMX, with whom he developed a close friendship.
 He subsequently signed with B.A.R.
-Management, the management company owned by DMX’s uncle, Ray Copeland, which also represented DMX.
+Management, the management company owned by DMX’s uncle, Ray Copeland, who also represented DMX.
 Smalls's original stage name was "Sabretooth Dragon" but was shortened to Drag-On, reflecting his skill at delivering powerful and high-quality lyrics, a quality often described in hip-hop as ‘spitting fire.’

 At age 17, Drag-On recorded his first commercial track, appearing on DMX’s May 1998 debut studio album, It's Dark and Hell Is Hot, on the song "For My Dogs".
 That year, Ruff Ryders signed a joint-venture deal with Interscope Records, which placed Drag-On under the Interscope umbrella.
 He subsequently appeared on DMX's second studio album as well, Flesh of My Flesh, Blood of My Blood, released in December 1998.

 Drag-On appeared prominently on Ruff Ryders' debut compilation album, Ryde or Die Vol.1, released in April 1999.
 He appeared on three songs: "Ryde or Die", "The Hood", and "Down Bottom", the latter being released as the fourth single from the album.
 Drag-On also made a guest appearance on DMX's December 1999 third studio album, ...And Then There Was X, appearing on the song "D-X-L (Hard White)".

 Drag-On's debut album, Opposite of H2O, was released on March 28, 2000 through Interscope and Ruff Ryders.
 Featuring the single Spit These Bars, the album debuted and peaked in the top 5 on the Billboard 200.
 Selling over 150, 000 copies in its first week, the album was ultimately certified gold by the RIAA for sales of over 500,000 copies, making it Drag-On's bestselling album.
 Critical reception to the album was mixed to average.
 In July, Drag-On appeared on Ruff Ryders' second compilation album, Ryde or Die Vol.2, appearing on the songs "Twisted Heat" and "Weed, Hoes, Dough".